 - 1 head garlic (cut in half (no need to peel the cloves))

 - ½ teaspoon peppercorns

 - Optional: rosemary branch, a few sage leaves, a few sprigs of thyme

-- Remove from heat and strain though a colander into a large bowl.
-Place a fine mesh sieve over another bowl and strain once more to remove any small particles.
+- Next, place a fine-mesh sieve over another bowl and strain the turkey stock once more to remove any small particles.

 - Either use the stock right away or cool it in your fridge for 24 hours.
 If there is a layer of fat on top, scoop it off.
 Transfer the cooled stock to jars to store in your fridge for up to 3 days, or transfer it to freezer bags to freeze for up to 6 months.